Columbia Basin Water Transactions Program 2023 Request for Proposals

 Qualification status will last three years from the time a full proposal is approved, pending satisfactory annual performance reviews.
 Existing QLEs will have the option to submit a budget amendment in lieu of a full proposal in the two subsequent years post initial selection.

 GEOGRAPHIC & SPECIES FOCUS

 Proposed activities must be located within the Columbia River Basin in Oregon, Washington, Idaho, and Montana.
-Priority will be given to areas listed in the 2020 BiOp that benefit ESA listed species.
+Priority will be given to areas listed in the 2020 National Oceanic Atmospheric Administration’s (NOAA) Biological Opinion (BiOp) that benefit species listed threatened or endangered by the federal Endangered Species Act (ESA).
 In collaboration with the Northwest Power and Conservation Council (NPCC) and BPA requirements, NFWF will grant up to 70% of the funding to entities with a focus on anadromous species and 30% of the funding to those projects with a focus on resident fish species.

-Proposed geographies must include tributaries that have identified flow as a priority limiting factor affecting ESA listed species and are expected to benefit species in one or more of the below categories:
+Proposed geographies must include tributaries that have identified flow as a priority limiting factor to survival of species in one or more of the below categories:

 - ESA listed species in 2020 BiOp priority areas.